 The working class has already seized power in many countries, and today more than one quarter of humanity is advancing along the socialist road.
-The experience of the Soviet Union and some other countries has shown that the overthrown bourgeoisie can succeed in restoring capitalism, and that the danger of this capitalist restoration exists all throughout the socialist period.
+The experience of the Soviet Union and some other countries has shown that the overthrown bourgeoisie, and new bourgeois forces that arise within socialist society itself from the soil left over from capitalist society-commodity production and the "division of labor" and inequalities that characterize capitalism-can succeed in restoring capitalism.
+This soil cannot be uprooted all at once, but only step by step.
+Therefore the danger of capitalist restoration exists all throughout the socialist period.
 But the experience of China shows that by continuing to revolutionize society, the working class can beat back the bourgeoisie's attempt at regaining power and can continue the march toward communism.
 There, in the Great Proletarian Cultural Revolution, the masses of people have risen up in their millions, led by Mao Tsetung and the Chinese Communist Party, and smashed the attempts of the bourgeoisie, including traitors within the Party itself, to subvert the proletarian state from within and re-establish the dictatorship of the bourgeoisie, as happened in the Soviet Union.